JasperHG90/sleepsimR-documentation/README.md

 #### 3.1 Data collection & preprocessing

-This analysis uses the [sleep-EDF (expanded)](https://physionet.org/content/sleep-edfx/1.0.0/) dataset.
+This analysis uses the [sleep-EDF (expanded)](https://physionet.org/content/sleep-edfx/1.0.0/) dataset which has been collected by Bob Kemp and published on Fysionet.
 I created several programs to download and preprocess this data directly from the website.
 Please view the instructions to download and preprocess the data [here](https://github.com/JasperHG90/sleepsimR-documentation/blob/master/pipeline/1_data_collection_and_preprocess/collect_and_preprocess.md).

 The final data file is included in the sleepsimRdata R library and can be loaded as follows: